PapaMaan/home-assistant.github.io/source/_docs/installation/macos.markdown

 $ pip3 install homeassistant
 ```

+Note: You may need to restart your Mac in order to start Home Automation the first time.
+Continue setup by following the additional steps on https://home-assistant.io/docs/installation/.

-Check this [video](https://www.youtube.com/watch?v=hej6ipN86ls) for the installation on macOS.
+Check this [video](https://www.youtube.com/watch?v=hej6ipN86ls) for the installation of Python and Home Automation on OS X..